Transportation in Memphis, Tennessee: Public transportation

 There is also a monorail known as the Memphis Suspension Railway, which connects the city to Mud Island.
+The monorail opened in 1982 and ceased operation in 2018 due to mechanical issues.

+Intercity transit

+Intercity bus service to the city is provided by Flixbus, Greyhound Lines, and Jefferson Lines.
+The buses stop at Airways Transit Center, which is located next to Memphis International Airport and is owned by MATA.

 Airports

 Memphis International Airport, which handled more cargo than any other airport in the world until 2010, is Memphis's sole commercial airport.
-It remains the busiest cargo airport in the United States as of 2018.
+It remains the busiest cargo airport in the United States as of 2025.
 The airport is the international cargo hub for FedEx and was a passenger hub for Delta Air Lines after their merger with Northwest Airlines in 2008.
 Other passenger airlines providing service to the airport are Allegiant Air, American Airlines, Frontier Airlines, Southwest Airlines, and United Airlines.

 The Tennessee Air National Guard operates the 164th Airlift Wing at the airport.

 Memphis is also served by multiple general aviation (GA) airports.
 General Dewitt Spain Airport, located about 4 miles from Downtown Memphis, is the only one within city limits.
 The other GA airports are West Memphis Municipal Airport (about 10 mi from Downtown), Charles W. Baker Airport (about 11 mi from Downtown), Millington-Memphis Airport (about 17 mi from Downtown), and Olive Branch Airport (about 18 mi from Downtown).